tgunr/bbctrl-firmware/docs/development.md

 more convenient than building on the RPi itself.
 All of this is automated.

     make camotics

+    Note: This will fail utterly on a Raspberry Pi or within virtual environments under Windows.
+The reason is a lack of VXD and VXC, a solution is forthcoming.

-The first time this is run it will take quite awhile as it setups up the build environment.
+The first time this is run it will take quite a while as it setups up the build environment.
 You can run the above command again later to build the latest version.